cr0mll/cyberclopaedia/Notes/Networking/Protocols/Simple Network Management Protocol (SNMP).md

 Although they serve the same purpose, `Trap` and `Inform` messages are different.
 The latter is reliable - it waits for acknowledgement from the NMS.
 Should it not receive one, the `Inform` message would be resent.

+## Community strings
+SNMP versions 1 and 2 avail themselves of the so-called *community strings*.
+It is important to know that agents reply to SNMP requests only if they are accompanied by the appropriate community string, which is akin to a password.
+Every community string is associated with a set of permissions.
+These can be either read-only or read-write.